LEED v4 overview

 Tips for Intern Architects reading LEED v4

 LEED v4 is a working framework, not a textbook.
-If you're early in your internship under the Internship in Architecture Program (IAP) or a provincial equivalent, here is how to get value from it without sinking weeks into LEED credentialing material.
+If you're early in your internship under the Internship in Architecture Program (IAP) or a provincial equivalent, here is how to get exam value from it without sinking weeks into LEED credentialing material.

 Tip 2, do not chase LEED Green Associate or AP detail.
 The ExAC is not a LEED credentialing exam.
 Point values, option pathways, and calculator inputs are out of scope.
 Spending a weekend memorizing them will not move your ExAC score.